empicano/aiomqtt/CONTRIBUTING.md

 After running `git commit`, `pre-commit` will check the committed code.
 This check can be passed, skipped or failed.

 If the check failed, it is possible that `pre-commit` auto-fixed the code, so you only need to re-stage and re-commit.
-If it did not auto-fie the code, you will need to do so manually.
+If it did not auto-fix the code, you will need to do so manually.

 `pre-commit` will only check the code that is staged, the unstaged code will be stashed during the checks.